-If you are not already taking an alternative form of HRT, you can start premarin at any time.
-If you are already taking another form of HRT, finish the pack and start the pack of premarin without leaving a break.
-If your current HRT gives you a monthly beed, start Premarin on the day after your bleed stops.
+If you are not already taking an alternative form of HRT, you can start Premarin at any time.
+If you are already taking another form of HRT, finish the pack and start the pack of Premarin without leaving a break.

-If you forget to take a tablet, try and remember to take it within 12 hours.
-If 12 have already passed, just skip the dose and take your next one at the normal time.
-Women who have not had a hysterectomy my experience some light bleeding or spotting in this instance, but this is nothing to worry about.
-Never take a double dose to make up for a missed one.
+If you forget to take a tablet, take it as soon as you remember, then continue to take the rest of the pack as usual.
+Do not take a double dose to make up for a missed dose.
+Women who have not had a hysterectomy may experience some light bleeding or spotting in this instance, but this is nothing to worry about.

-Premarin comes in three different doses: 0.3 mg conjugated oestrogens, 0.65 mg conjugated oestrogens and 1.25 mg conjugated oestrogens.
-A doctor will always prescribe the lowest dose possible for the patient.
-The recommended starting dose for menopause is 0.3 mg per day, while the usual dose for the prevention of osteoporosis is 0.65 mg per day.
+Premarin comes in three different doses: 0.3mg conjugated oestrogens, 0.65mg conjugated oestrogens and 1.25mg conjugated oestrogens.
+A doctor will usually prescribe the lowest dose which controls your symptoms.
+The recommended starting dose for menopausal symptoms is 0.3mg per day.
+The 0.65mg and 1.25mg doses are suitable for the prevention of osteoporosis.

 Like all medications, some people may experience side effects when taking this medication.
 Reported side effects include: